LukeShortCloud/rootpages/src/ansible.rst

 Install:

 By default, AWX will install docker containers from Docker Hub.
-It is also possible to have the installer build docker containers from scratch and deploy them into a OpenShift cluster.
+The published versions available for the ``dockerhub_version`` variable can be found here: https://hub.docker.com/r/ansible/awx_web/tags/.
+It is also possible to have the installer build docker containers from the source code.
+These containers can optionally be deployed onto a Kubernetes or OpenShift cluster.

 .. code-block:: sh